 Embryology

-The development of the lymphatic system is known from both human and animal, especially mouse studies.
-The lymphatic vessels form after the development of blood vessels, around six weeks post-fertilization.
+The development of the lymphatic system has been studied in both human and animal models, especially mouse models.
+The lymphatic vessels form after the development of blood vessels, around 6 weeks post-fertilization.
 The endothelial cells that serve as precursors to the lymphatics arise from the embryonic cardinal veins.[8]
-The process by which lymphatic vessels form is similar to that of the blood vessels and produces lymphatic-venous and intra-lymphatic anastomoses, but diverse origins exist for components of lymphatic vessel formation in different regions.[9][10][11][12]
+The process by which lymphatic vessels form is similar to that of blood vessels and produces lymphatic-venous and intra-lymphatic anastomoses, but the origins of components of lymphatic vessel formation differ across regions.[9][10][11][12]

-Six primary lymph sacs develop and are apparent about eight weeks post-fertilization.
-These include, from caudal to cranial, one cisterna chyli, one retroperitoneal lymph sac, two iliac lymph sacs, and two jugular lymph sacs.
+Six primary lymph sacs develop and are apparent about 8 weeks post-fertilization.
+These include, from caudal to cranial, 1 cisterna chyli, 1 retroperitoneal lymph sac, 2 iliac lymph sacs, and 2 jugular lymph sacs.
 The jugular lymph sacs are the first to develop, initially appearing next to the jugular part of the cardinal vein.[12]
 Lymphatic vessels then form adjacent to the blood vessels and connect the various lymph sacs.
-The lymphatic vessels primarily arise from the lymph sacs through the process of self-proliferation and polarized sprouting.[13]
+The lymphatic vessels primarily arise from the lymph sacs through self-proliferation and polarized sprouting.[13]

-Stem/progenitor cells play a huge role in forming lymphatic tissues and vessels by contributing to sustained growth and postnatally differentiating into lymphatic endothelial cells.[13]
+Stem/progenitor cells play a major role in forming lymphatic tissues and vessels by contributing to sustained growth and, postnatally, differentiating into lymphatic endothelial cells.[13]
 Lymphatic channels from the developing gut connect with the retroperitoneal lymph sac and the cisterna chyli, situated just posteriorly.
 The lymphatic channels of the lower extremities and inferior trunk communicate with the iliac lymph sacs.
-Finally, lymphatic channels in the head, neck and upper extremities drain to the jugular lymph sacs.
-Additionally, a right and left thoracic duct form and connect the cisterna chyli with the jugular lymph sacs and form anastomoses that eventually produce the typical adult form.
+Finally, lymphatic channels in the head, neck, and upper extremities drain to the jugular lymph sacs.
+Additionally, the right and left thoracic ducts form, connect the cisterna chyli to the jugular lymph sacs, and establish anastomoses that eventually produce the typical adult form.
 The lymph sacs then produce groups of lymph nodes in the fetal period.
 Migrating mesenchyme enters the lymph sacs and produces lymphatic networks, connective tissue, and other layers of the lymph nodes.

 Function